itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 })
 ```

-These tests are simply testing that the correct markup appears depending on what prop values are passed into `<SearchResults />`.
+These tests are simply testing that the correct markup and components appear depending on what prop values are passed into `<SearchResults />`.
 Shallow has a lot of properties you can use, and they have great [documentation](http://airbnb.io/enzyme/docs/api/shallow.html).

 The [`SearchBar`](https://github.com/itxchy/FCC-spiffy-wikipedia/blob/master/src/components/SearchBar/SearchBar.js) component was a bit more complicated to test.
 A few events needed to be simulated, so `mount` was used instead of `shallow`:
 ```js